rocky-linux/documentation/en/rocky/8/admin_guide/12-network.md

 > :hand:
 This command is used by various network programs to identify the machine.

 To assign a host name, it is possible to use the `hostname` command, but the changes will not be retained at the next boot.
-The command with no arguments displays the hostname.
+The command with no arguments displays the host name.

-To set the hostname, the file `/etc/sysconfig/network` must be modified:
+To set the host name, the file `/etc/sysconfig/network` must be modified:

 ```
 NETWORKING=yes
 HOSTNAME=pc-rocky.mondomaine.lan
 ```

-The RedHat boot script also consults the `/etc/hosts` file to resolve the hostname of the system.
+The RedHat boot script also consults the `/etc/hosts` file to resolve the host name of the system.

 When the system boots, Linux evaluates the `HOSTNAME` value in the `/etc/sysconfig/network` file.

-It then uses the `/etc/hosts` file to evaluate the main IP address of the server and its hostname.
+It then uses the `/etc/hosts` file to evaluate the main IP address of the server and its host name.
 It deduces the DNS domain name.

 It is therefore essential to fill in these two files before any configuration of network services.

 > :hand:
-To know if this configuration is well done, the commands `hostname` and `hostname -f` must answer the right expected values.
+To know if this configuration is well done, the commands `hostname` and `hostname -f` must answer with the expected values.

 ## /etc/hosts file

-The `/etc/hosts` file is a static hostname mapping table, which follows the following format:
+The `/etc/hosts` file is a static host name mapping table, which follows the following format:

 ```
 @IP <hostname>  [alias]  [# comment]